Week 43 – A Tiny Habit with Big Impact

 I used to live in a constant state of stress.
 Now, I live in flow.

 That doesn’t mean it’s always easy, far from it.
 But I am conscious of it now.
 I catch myself quicker.
 I pause before reacting.
 I speak more slowly.
-I listen more deeply and i am truly learning the art of presence, and it’s changing everything.
+I listen more deeply, and I am truly learning the art of presence, and it’s changing everything.

 As I near the end of this experiment, I am noticing something beautiful: I am no longer adding habits.
 I am living them.

 Many are now second nature, woven into the fabric of my days.
-Some I still wrestle with, but the ones that I have stayed consistent with are the ones I’ve truly grown to love, they are creating ripple effects far beyond me.
+Some I still wrestle with, but the ones that I have stayed consistent with are the ones I’ve truly grown to love; they are creating ripple effects far beyond me.

 So this week, it’s time.
 The 10 push-ups are finally making their debut.